 That’s is not the only reason why you should pay attention to reporting functions choosing your graphic design collaboration software.
 Not only does it provide some valuable data for your clinet after the project is completed, but it also let’s you analyze your mistakes and plan your next jobs better to avoid them in the future.

-Taking into consideration the human factor, it is impossible to keep track of changes and managing projects without using additional software.
-However, freelancers or small companies are not always able to afford it.
+Taking into consideration all of the above, it is impossible to keep track of changes and manage projects without using additional software.
+It might seem inconvenient at first since you’ll have to adjust your workflow, but it will surely prove fruitful in the end.
+One more problem is that freelancers or small companies are not always able to afford some software.
+However, not all good collaborative design tools will necessarilly have you busting the bank to get them.
 Thus, we compiled a list of best affordable design collaboration tools.
-Let’s start!
+Let’s go!

 Cheapest plans: 15$ annually (unlimited projects) /20$ monthly (unlimited projects)

 P.S.
-The tool is free at the moment!
+The tool has a free influencer offer!

-Friendly UI, chat-a-like discussions, powerful review tool, and project management – this tool provides all you need for a collaborative design workflow.
+Friendly UI, chat-a-like discussions, powerful review tool, and design project management features – this tool provides all you need for a collaborative design workflow.
 Proof reports is another function that will help to keep track of changes.
 Versioning and sharing via short URLs are also available.
-Project timeline, prioritization is also included.
+Project timeline and prioritization are included as well.

 A great bonus is 24/7 support for all types of plans.

 It is a small but useful tool made for designers.
 You can add an annotation to any part of the artwork and share it with your team members, friends, or enemies (as they say?).
 It is even possible to review a webpage by typing its address in the special field.
 The tool will make a screenshot, and you will be able to annotate it.

 Bounce allows to add names of companies and workers (if you need it for project management), save feedback notes, share them via URL or social media.
 To make notes, the tool uses a click-and-drag function.